ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 ||<UIImageView: 0x7fcf29810f80; [...]>
 ```

-Since the output represents a heirarchy, you might notice it can be represented similar to the graph in Figure 1 as:
+Since the output represents a hierarchy, you might notice it can be represented similar to the graph in Figure 1 as:

 *Figure 2.
-UIView heirarchy graph*
+UIView hierarchy graph*

 <img src="/assets/img/posts/20171210/subview_graph.png" width="60%" height="60%">

-### Trivial View Heriarachy
+### Trivial View Hierarchy

-Let's try to solve the simple case: a heirarchy consisting of a single UIView.
+Let's try to solve the simple case: a hierarchy consisting of a single UIView.
 If we only have one view then we just need to print out its description.

 {% highlight swift %}